ceph/ceph/doc/rbd/rbd-openstack.rst

 .. index:: Ceph Block Device; OpenStack

-You may use Ceph Block Device images with OpenStack through ``libvirt``, which configures the QEMU interface to ``librbd``.
-Ceph stripes block device images as objects across the cluster, which means that large Ceph Block Device images have better performance than a standalone server!
+You can attach Ceph Block Device images to OpenStack instances through ``libvirt``, which configures the QEMU interface to ``librbd``.
+Ceph stripes block volumes across multiple OSDs within the cluster, which means that large volumes can realize better performance than local drives on a standalone server!

 To use Ceph Block Devices with OpenStack, you must install QEMU, ``libvirt``, and OpenStack first.
 We recommend using a separate physical node for your